Twist333d/omni-claude/feature_scoping/implement-chunking-az-19.md

 1. Load JSON data from FireCrawl
 2. Extract and parse markdown content for each page
-3. Identify document structure (headings, code blocks, special content)
-4. Generate and enrich chunks based on heading hierarchy and content
+4. Generate chunks based on heading hierarchy and content
 5. Calculate token counts using tiktoken
 6. Generate summaries using Google Gemini 1.5 Flash (batch mode)
 7. Validate chunks and generate report